grammyjs/website/site/docs/resources/faq.md

 - No need to maintain `package.json` or `node_modules`.
 - It has a reviewed standard library.

-> Deno was founded by Ry the same person that invented Node.
+> Deno was founded by Ryan Dahl—the same person that invented Node.
 > He summarized his 10 regrets about Node in [this video](https://youtu.be/M3BM9TB-8yA).

 grammY is actually written Deno-first, and backported to support Node.